 Newsflash: The government has announced plans to decimate the legal aid system.
 Don't let them get away with it!
 Read more below and on our Future page, and sign the petition.
 For other ways to get involved see our Take Action page.
+We are fighting these cuts in conjunction with the Justice Alliance

 The Save Legal Aid Campaign was set up by Young Legal Aid Lawyers to campaign against cuts to legal aid.
 This involves raising awareness of the importance of legal aid through blogging, and engaging with those charities whose membership is particularly affected by cuts in legal aid; lobbying MPs and Peers on the issue; and monitoring the impact of cuts as they happen, in order to influence future policy.